Open to: Students in grades 4 and up

-Course Code: CHE
+Course Code: CHEY

 Introduction to Chess provides new or beginning students of chess a strong foundation in the rules and strategies needed to play the game of chess.
 The course is designed for students with little to no experience with chess.

 The course begins with a brief history of the game of Chess.
 It then introduces the student to the board and pieces, explaining through interactive lessons, quizzes, videos and games how each piece moves.
 A full chess game is built up through the nine chapters, with students trying to defeat a computerized Johns Hopkins Blue Jay in chess at the end of every chapter.
 The last two chapters have the students play against the computer (the JHU Blue Jay) in full chess games of varying difficulty.
 The course ends with general tactics and strategies to improve the student’s game.

 The course teaches the rules of the game, basic strategy, important opening concepts, recognition of tactical themes, calculation of material exchanges, and elementary endgame knowledge.
 In addition to learning the fundamentals of chess, this course will promote the growth and development of skills in concentration, logic, decision making, planning, and self-discipline.

 This course will contain regular forum discussions and optional synchronous meeting sessions to encourage a community of chess enthusiasts!
 Students will also have the opportunity to participate in training games against bots at any time as well as against and their fellow students at the Monday Night Games.